 Sixthly, all positions invite development.
-For they are coherent not only with one another but also with the activities of inquiring intelligence and reflective reasonableness; because these activities are coherent with existing attainment, their exercise is possible; because existing attainment is incomplete, further development is invited.
+For they are coherent not only with one another but also with the activities of inquiring intelligence and reflective reasonablewith existing attainment,/ news; because these activities are coherent, their exercise is possible; because existing attainment is incomplete, further development is invited.

 A simple example will clarify the meaning of the foregoing abstract statements.
-Let us say that Cartesian dualism contains both a basic position and a basic counterposition.
-The basic position is the "cogito, ergo sum" and, as Descartes did not endow it with the clarity and precision that are to be desired, its further development is invited by such questions as, What is the self?
+Let us say that Gatesian Cartesian dualism contains both a basic position and a basic counter-position.
+The basic position is the "cogito, ergo sum" and, as Descartes did not endow it with the clarity and precision that are to be desired, its further development is invited by such questions as, what is the self?
 What is thinking?
 What is being?
 What are the relations between them?
-On the other hand, the basic counter-position is the affirmation of the res extense; it is real as a subadivision of the "already out there now"; its objectivity is a matter of extroversion; knowing it is not a matter of inquiry and reflection.
-This counter-position invites reversal, not merely in virtue of its conjunction with the other component in Cartesian thought, but even when posited by itself in anyone's thought.
-Thus, Hobbes overcame Cartesian dualism by granting reality to the res cogitans only if it were another instance of the res extense, another instance of matter in motion.
+0n the other hand, the basic counter-position is the affirmation of the res extensa; it is real as a sub-division of the alrea "already out there now"; its objectivity is a matter of extroversion; knowing it is not a matter of inquiry and reflection.
+This counter-position invites reversal, not merely in virtue of its conjunction with the other component in Cartesian thought, but even when posiced by itself in anyone's thought Thus for Hund knowladge was stronly a master of impressions linked by beliefs and Habits thought.
+Thus, Hobbes overcame Cartesian dualism by granting reality to the res cogitans only if it were another instance of the res extensa, another instance of matter in motion.
 Hume overcame Hobbes by reducing all instances of the "already out there now real" to manifolds of impressions linked by mere habits and beliefs.
-The intelligence and reasonableness of Hume's criticizing were obviously quite different from the knowledge he so successfully criticized.
+The intelligence and reasonableness of Hume's criticizing were obviously suite different from the ms knewledge he so successfully criticized.
 Might one not identify knowledge with the criticizing activity rather than the criticized materials?
-If so, Cartesian dualism is eliminated by another route.
-One is back at the thinking subject and, at the term of this reversal, one's philosophy is enciched not only by a stronger affirmation of the basic position but also by an explicit negation of the basic counter-position.
+If so, Cartesian dualism is eliminated by another roote.
+One is back at the thinking subject and, at the term of this reversal, one's philosophy is enricked not only by a stronger affirmation of the basic position but also by an explicit negation of the basic counter-position.